Welding Pipe

 Finally, E7018 stick electrodes offer good arc starts and restarts, which help eliminate issues like porosity at the start or end of the weld.
 If restriking is allowed, it’s necessary to remove the silicon deposit that forms at the end of the stick electrode in order to initiate an arc again.
 Note, however, some welding codes or WPS procedures do not permit the restriking of stick electrodes.
 Always consult with the specifications for the job beforehand.

-Classification and designators
+Classification and Designators

 As with any filler metal, E7018 stick electrodes are classified by the American Welding Society (AWS).
-In their nomenclature, the “E” indicates that the product is a stick electrode; the “70” indicates that the filler metal provides 70,000 psi of tensile strength; the “1” indicates that it can be used in all welding positions; and the “8” refers to the low-hydrogen coating on the electrode, as well as the medium penetration it provides and the current types it requires for operation (see next section).
+In their nomenclature, the “E” indicates that the product is a stick electrode.
+The “70” indicates that the filler metal provides 70,000 psi of tensile strength.
+The “1” indicates that it can be used in all welding positions; and the “8” refers to the low-hydrogen coating on the electrode, as well as the medium penetration it provides and the current types it requires for operation (see next section).

 In addition to the standard AWS classification, E7018 stick electrodes can also have supplementary designators such as H4 or H8.
 These designators refer to the amount of diffusible hydrogen the stick electrode deposits in the weld.
 For example, H4 indicates that the product has 4 ml or less of diffusible hydrogen per 100 g of weldment.
-Similarly, the H8 designator indicates that the stick electrode has 8 ml or less of diffusible hydrogen per 100 g of weldment.
+Similarly, the H8 designator indicates the stick electrode has 8 ml or less of diffusible hydrogen per 100g of weldment.

 Some E7018 stick electrodes will have an additional “R” designator (e.g., E7018 H4R).
-The “R” indicates that the product has undergone specific testing and the filler metal manufacturer has deemed it to be moisture-resistant.
+The “R” indicates that the product has undergone specific testing and the filler metal manufacturer deems it to be moisture-resistant.
 Specifically, to obtain this designation, the product must be able to resist moisture (within a given range) after being exposed to 80 degree Fahrenheit temperature and 80 percent relative humidity for nine hours.

 The addition of a “-1” on an E7018 stick electrode (e.g., E7018-1) means that the product offers additional impact values to resist cracking at lower temperatures.
 Products classified as such offer impact values of 20 ft-lb at -50 degrees Fahrenheit compared to a standard E7018 stick electrode that provides impact values of 20 ft-lb at -20 degrees Fahrenheit.